Advisor List Search

 an advisor is licensed to sell insurance in your state.

-Now that you have met several financial advisors its time to start reviewing
+Now that you have met 1 to 3 advisors it's time to start reviewing

-the information that youve received in order to make a final decision.
+the information that you have received in order to make a final decision.
 Remember:

 make sure to select advisors based upon their qualifications rather than their